 In addition to editorial and literary projects, Anshika has appeared as a guest speaker on panels at London Illustration Fair and House of Illustration; created video content for Tate on both their social channels and as part of Uniqlo Tate Lates: Night In; and produced work exhibited in a group show hosted by Parliament Tattoo x Courtney Love/Hole.

-Anshika is available for projects of various kinds, including but not limited to literary work, spot illustrations, editorial commissions, and collaborations.
+Anshika is available for projects of various kinds, including but not limited to literary work, spot illustrations, editorial commissions, and brand collaborations.

 Please don't hesitate to get in touch with them regarding any queries or potential projects you may have in mind!
 You can do this best by emailing them at email@example.com